dbcli/pgcli/docs/pages/full_screen_apps.rst

 Running the application
 -----------------------

-To run our final Full screen Application, need three optional I/O objects.
-And an :class:`~prompt_toolkit.application.Application` instance.
+To run our final Full screen Application, we need three I/O objects, and an :class:`~prompt_toolkit.application.Application` instance.
 These are passed as arguments to :class:`~prompt_toolkit.interface.CommandLineInterface`.

-The three optional I/O objects are:
+The three I/O objects are:

     - An :class:`~prompt_toolkit.eventloop.base.EventLoop` instance.
 This is
       basically a while-true loop that waits for user input, and when it receives